 The market works best for the arts in a stage when it is most unfettered.
 However, unless some outside force intervenes, that stage passes naturally, just as any market segment is lost over time to mergers and consolidation.
 Broadway and then in turn Off-Broadway had their golden ages of creativity, as did AM and then FM radio.
 None of those ages lasted until today.

 The same awful consolidation comes to any market.
 It ceases to allow audience choice, because the cost of access becomes too high.

 Impressionism may not have been funded, at least after Napoleon III ordered the Salon des Refusés, and that is terrific too.
 Degas's wealth helped to create the avant-garde.
 Yet that only confirms that the starving genius is a cultural product and a historical phenomenon.
 It is not a moral or psychological fact of life.
 Art will continue whatever happens, but every decision, even the choice not to intervene, is a public decision.

 Maybe the finest art of all really is popular art, like Shakespeare's theater with its cheap seats, but praising contemporary America is not going to make popular art any more possible.
-It may take public intervention, in short, to keep the art markets free and alive.
+It may take public intervention to keep even private art markets free and alive.

 Yes, the arts and the marketplace work the same way.
 But that is only a reminder that in economics too words like public and private never exactly mean what they say.
 If government-sponsored roads and home mortgages had not permitted postwar suburbs, we would not say that the market had chosen styles of housing more effectively.
 Imagine if voting cost a small fortune.
 No one would call America more democratic.